By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 There would be no escape from the USS Douchebag once under way.

-On Hanoi Hotels
+On Budget Hotels in Hanoi

 I recognized it immediately as a place to try snake bile, blood, and other drinks not usually found at your neighborhood Applebee’s happy hour.